 There is so much more that can be said.
 I have to stop at some point though.
 I am sure some people will disagree, and I could probably add more scripture and fodder to help back up my points.

-Let’s finishing by saying the following: If the Bible is really God’s Word, God clearly places husbands as the loving, sacrificial leader of the family.
+Let’s finish by saying the following: If the Bible is God’s Word, God clearly places husbands as the loving, sacrificial leader of the family.
 Yet, our culture fights that concept due to the thought that the Bible means husband leadership is oppressive.
 I just want to show you that this is not the case.

 Men, we have to do better!

 Women, what I would ask of you is an unbearable task for you or anyone.
 I wonder if you would allow the right order to take place and the men do it right.
 Is it possible that at that point the institution of marriage be restored?
 I do believe many of you are already trying to do that.
 Men need to step up and do their part too.
 I place the blame squarely on every single one of us.
 Let’s all work together to change our culture into one of true Godly love.